Skip to main content

 9. How do we know if a surgeon who is not a member of BAAPS is fully trained?

-A fully qualified plastic surgeon will be on The Specialist Register for Plastic Surgery with the GMC and should have the FCRS (Plast) qualification.
+A fully qualified plastic surgeon will be on the Specialist Register for Plastic Surgery with the GMC and should have the FCRS (Plast) or European equivilent qualification.
 You can check the register here.

 Surgeons who are not BAAPS Members may instead be a member of a similar association called BAPRAS (British Association of Plastic, Reconstructive and Aesthetic Surgeons).
 Both BAAPS and BAPRAS are endorsed by the Royal College of Surgeons and therefore offer similar reassurance to patients in terms of surgical training, best practice and patient care.